cu-mkp/sandbox/docs/sp23_rao-sumant_final-project_puffball.md

 [^55]: Ibid., 183.

-[^56]: Snook, *Women, Beauty, and Power*, 21; Patricia Berrahou Phillippy, *Painting Women: Cosmetics, Canvases, and Early Modern Culture* (Baltimore: Johns Hopkins University Press, 2006), 5-12; Thomas Tuke, *A Discourse against Painting and Tincturing of Women Wherein the Abominable Sinnes of Murther and Poysoning, Pride and Ambition, Adultery and Witchcraft Are Set Foorth & Discouered.
+[^56]: Snook, *Women, Beauty and Power*, 21; Patricia Berrahou Phillippy, *Painting Women: Cosmetics, Canvases, and Early Modern Culture* (Baltimore: Johns Hopkins University Press, 2006), 5-12; Thomas Tuke, *A Discourse against Painting and Tincturing of Women Wherein the Abominable Sinnes of Murther and Poysoning, Pride and Ambition, Adultery and Witchcraft Are Set Foorth & Discouered.
 Whereunto Is Added The Picture of a Picture, or, the Character of a Painted Woman*, 1st ed.
 (London: Imprinted \[by Thomas Creede and Bernard Alsop\] for Edward Marchant, 1616).

 [^57]: Dosia Reichardt, “‘Their Faces Are Not Their Own:’ Powders, Patches and Paint in Seventeenth-Century Poetry,” *Dalhousie Review* 84, no. 2 (2004): 213.

 [^58]: Snook, *Women, Beauty, and Power*, 21-2; Phillippy, *Painting Women*, 13.

-[^59]: Texts I haven’t mentioned in this are include the following: Annette Drew-Bear, *Painted Faces on the Renaissance Stage : The Moral Significance of Face-Painting Conventions* (Lewisburg, PA: Bucknell University Press, 1994); Farah Karim-Cooper, “Early Modern Cosmetic Culture,” in *Cosmetics in Shakespearean and Renaissance Drama*, ed.
+[^59]: Texts I haven’t mentioned in this include the following: Annette Drew-Bear, *Painted Faces on the Renaissance Stage : The Moral Significance of Face-Painting Conventions* (Lewisburg, PA: Bucknell University Press, 1994); Farah Karim-Cooper, “Early Modern Cosmetic Culture,” in *Cosmetics in Shakespearean and Renaissance Drama*, ed.
 Farah Karim-Cooper (Edinburgh: Edinburgh Universit Press, 2006), 34–66, [<u>https://doi.org/10.3366/edinburgh/9780748619931.003.0002</u>](https://doi.org/10.3366/edinburgh/9780748619931.003.0002); Andrea Ria Stevens, *Inventions of the Skin : The Painted Body in Early English Drama, 1400-1642*, Edinburgh Critical Studies in Renaissance Culture (Edinburgh: Edinburgh University Press, 2013).

 [^60]: Kim F. Hall, *Things of Darkness: Economies of Race and Gender in Early Modern England* (Ithaca, NY: Cornell University Press, 1995), 6.